How Yoga Can Help Manage Symptoms of MS

 - During yoga practice, practitioners are required to hold a single position for an extended period of time.
 They must use body weight and strength to move fluidly through poses.

-- The more an MS patient practices yoga, the more their body can tone and strengthen through the movements.
+- The more multiple sclerosis patient practices yoga, the more their body can tone and strengthen through the movements.
 Over time, a regular practice can help to increase muscle mass and lean out the body.

 - Improves Fatigue